Mourahumberto/Containers/kubernetes/manuscript/8- Volumes.md

 - secret
 - storageOS (deprecated)
 - vsphereVolume

-## Access Modes
- - ReadWriteOnce(RWO) — volume can be mounted as read-write by a single node.
- - ReadOnlyMany(ROX) — volume can be mounted read-only by many nodes.
- - ReadWriteMany(RWX) — volume can be mounted as read-write by many nodes.
- - ReadWriteOncePod(RWOP) — volume can be mounted as read-write by a single Pod.

 ## Persistent Volumes
 - Um **PersistentVolume (PV)** é uma parte do armazenamento no cluster que foi provisionado por um administrador ou provisionado dinamicamente usando **storage class**.
 O PV é um recurso assim como um nó e tem um ciclo de vida independente de um pod.